Advice, Policies, and Application Procedures for Prospective Visiting Scholars and Students

 4) Visiting Scholars are generally expected to deliver a colloquium presentation on their research in the Department during their period of residency for no additional compensation.

-5) In general, Visiting Students are welcome to attend appropriate classes and seminars with instructor permission, and for credit only if the sponsoring program requires this and has a reciprocal arrangement for Columbia students.
+5) In general, Visiting Students are welcome to attend appropriate classes and seminars with instructor permission, and for credit only if the sponsoring program requires this and has a reciprocal arrangement for Columbia students, and covers all tuition and fees incurred through registration for classes.
 Visiting Scholars are generally not expected (nor generally encouraged) to attend classes or seminars, but may do so as auditors only, and with individual instructor permission only.
 Visiting Scholars do not teach in any formal capacity at Columbia while they have Visiting status.
-(Do not confuse the status of "Visiting Scholar" with the appointed status of "Visiting Professor".
-A Visiting Scholar is not considered a member of the Columbia faculty in any sense.)
+(Do not confuse the status of "Visiting Scholar" with the appointed status of "Visiting Professor."
+A Visiting Scholar is not considered to be a member of the faculty of Columbia University in any sense, at any time, and should never claim otherwise.)

-7) Visiting Scholars and Students must be approved by a majority of the full-time faculty in the Department.
+7) All Visiting Scholars and Students must be approved by a majority of the full-time faculty in the Department.
 This is an important reason why you must give us at least several months' advance notice ahead of your planned period of residency.
 Our faculty meets only once a month, approximately.
-It can take several months to schedule vote on a request.
+It can take several months to schedule vote on a request and for all faculty members to be able to review the applicant's proposal, vita, and letter(s) of reference.

-9) In general, we can accept a maximum no more than four Visiting Scholars and no more than three Visiting Students at any one time.
-Once again, if you are hoping to be affiliated with us as a Visitor, you must make contact with the Department Chair's office (not just an individual faculty member) with your request as far in advance as possible.
-Irrespective of the merit of individual requests, and to be fair, we allocate Visiting Scholar/Student positions in the order in which requests for such positions reach us and are approved by the faculty.
-The earlier you can petition for Visiting status to the Chair's office, the better your chances of us being able to accommodate you.
-Even a highly qualified application cannot be approved on short or late notice.
+10) In general, we can accept a maximum no more than four Visiting Scholars and no more than three Visiting Students at any one time.
+These numbers can vary depending on exogenous factors such as faculty leaves and the size of our annual incoming graduate student cohort.
+Once again, if you are hoping to be affiliated with us as a Visitor, you must make contact with the Department Chair's office directly with your request as far in advance as possible.
+Irrespective of the merit of individual requests, and to be fair to all applicants, we allocate Visiting Scholar/Student positions in the order in which requests for such positions reach us and are approved by the faculty, and when we've filled all the available slots, we can't approve any more visitors!
+Therefore, to repeat, the earlier you can petition for Visiting status to the Chair's office, the better your chances of us being able to accommodate you.
+Even a highly qualified application usually cannot be approved on short or late notice.
+Consideration of any application may take several months.

-10) No individual member of the faculty can approve or confirm Visiting status for a scholar or student without approval from the Department Chair's office and a majority of the full-time faculty, nor can any other agency or office at Columbia University.
+11) No individual member of the faculty can approve or confirm Visiting status for a scholar or student without approval from the Department Chair's office and a majority of the full-time faculty, nor can any other agency or office at Columbia University.
 Formal requests must be sent to the Chair and the appropriate Area head for action on a request for Visiting status to begin.
 Again, you are welcome to contact the faculty member you'd most like to work with or to whom you have been referred for sponsorship before contacting the Department Chair and the appropriate Area head, and it might well be a good idea to do so (and to reference such prior correspondence in your formal request for Visiting status).
-But your request is not formally initiated until it has been made to the Department Chair and Area head as described above.
+But your request is not formally initiated until it has been made to the Department Chair and relevant Area Chair, copied to the Department Adminstrator, as described above.